Dublin City Archive

 What You Will Find in the Dublin City Archive

 Picture Of Dublin City Archive The Archive holds microfilm copies of burial registers for some of the Dublin City Cemeteries like Deansgrange and Mount Jerome, as well as copies of newspapers, civil registration indexes and electoral rolls.
-A large collection of electoral rolls for Dublin City have now been published online at the Dublin City Archives Database Collection
+A large collection of electoral rolls for Dublin City have now been published online.
+Please note: post-1915 electoral rolls are only available in hardcopy in the archive reading room.

 Learn More